zulip/zulip/templates/zerver/api/integration-guide.md

   spot why something isn't working or if the service is using custom HTTP headers.

-## Webhook integrations
+## Incoming webhook integrations

-A webhook allows a third-party service to push data to you when something happens.
+An incoming webhook allows a third-party service to push data to you when something happens.
 It's different from making a REST API call, where you send a request to the service's API and wait for a response.
-With a webhook, the third-party service sends you an HTTP POST when it has something for you.
+With an incoming webhook, the third-party service sends you an HTTP POST when it has something for you.
 Your webhook integration defines the URI the service uses to communicate with Zulip, and handles that incoming data.